 Proxy configuration - To avoid asking Jahia users to manually login to Kibana, you need to enable the proxy.
 The proxy will provide access to Kibana and will use the kibanaUser and kibanaPassword to authenticate.
 To ensure that the proxy is activated, set both following properties to true:

-Access to the dashboards will be limited to users with the role "reader".
-By default, access to Kibana will be blocked for everyone (and corresponding menu entries will not show up in Jahia administration), it will be necessary for an administrator to enable access by configuring the necessary permissions.
+By default, access to Kibana will be blocked for everyone (and corresponding menu entries will not show up in Jahia administration), it is required that an administrator enable access by configuring the necessary permissions.

-Permissions are handled via live roles of the "/sites/systemsite/contents/kibana" node for the "reader" role.
-It means that all users or groups with the "reader" role on the node will be authorized to access Kibana Dashboards.
+To authorize a group to view the dashboards, add the live role "reader" to this group on the node "/sites/systemsite/contents/kibana".
+All users or groups with the "reader" role on the node will be authorized to access Kibana Dashboards.